davidshq/miqa-notes/conceptual/concepts-imaging.md

 # Scene
 "We call the combination of lights, camera, and actors the scene, and refer to the rendering process as rendering the scene."[1]

+# Segmentation
+- "Segmentation, in the context of informatics for radiology, refers to the delineation of areas of interest in imaging in terms of pixels or voxels.
+Segmentation is often accomplished by computerized algorithms that vary in complexity from simply selecting pixels of similar values in proximity to those that include radiometric features or are based on machine learning.
+The underlying algorithms that can be used for segmentation include, but are not limited to thresholding (simply taking all the pixels within a certain value range), K-means and Otsu's algorithm."[3]

 # Specular Lighting
 - "Specular lighting represents direct reflections of a light source off a shiny object."[1]